adilasif-io/Handlebars-Navigator/README.md

 1. Select the lines that you would like commented
 2. Press CTRL + SHIFT + /

+### Create a Partial from Selected Code

+1. Select the code you want to convert into a partial.
+2. Press the shortcut (or use the command palette) to run the `Create Partial` command.
+3. Enter a name for the partial in the input box.
+4. The selected code will:
+   - Be moved to a new file in the `src/partials` folder.
+   - The file will be saved with the name you provided and a `.html` extension.
+   - A reference to the new partial (e.g., `{{> partial-name }}`) will replace the selected code in the current file.

+   **Note:** If the `src/partials` folder does not exist, it will be created automatically.

 ## Running Locally to Debug and Test

 To test the extension locally in a development environment, follow these steps: